airpwr/airpwr/README.md

 The autoupdate determines if and how often the [update](./doc/airpower-update.md) action is taken.
 It is a [[timespan]](https://learn.microsoft.com/en-us/dotnet/api/system.timespan) but can be specified and parsed as a `[string]`.
 The autoupdate mechanism is evaluated upon initialization of the `airpower` module, meaning once per shell instance in which you use an `airpower` command.

-For example, if `AirpowerAutoupdate` is set to `'1.00:00:00'`, then update will execute at most once per day, unless the `update` command is invoked explicitly.
+For example, if `AirpowerAutoupdate` is set to `'1.00:00:00'`, then update will only automatically execute for packages that were last updated at least one day ago.

 > The default `AirpowerAutoupdate` is `$null`